Screen notifications

 </rapid-design-system-provider>

-To dispatch notification, you can use NotificationEvent.NOTIFICATION_EVENT.
+To dispatch the notification, use NotificationEvent.NOTIFICATION_EVENT.
 You can specify the type of notification component you want to display in the config

 object.
-For this example we are displaying snackbar.
+For this example, we are displaying a snackbar

 this.$emit( NotificationEvent.NOTIFICATION_EVENT,